 The same article goes even further to suggest that games may be as important as Google Analytics or Facebook Insights when it comes to understanding your consumer:

-‘Why not call it a new kind of analytics?’ says Professor Bogost, a founding partner at Persuasive Games, a firm that designs video games for education and activism.
+‘Why not call it a new kind of analytics?’ says Professor Bogost, a founding partner at Persuasive Games, a firm that designs video games for education and activism, different for the games the people play just for fun, as Overwatch, that you can improve by using an OW Guide online.
 ‘Companies could say, ‘Well, we are offering you a new program in which we watch your every move and make decisions about our advertising based on the things we see you do.’’

 The types of games used for marketing can run the gamut, and not all games have to be incredibly in-depth in order to be a marketing aid.
 Small businesses can get in on the fun.
 Sucré, a sweet boutique in New Orleans, has its own app called “Macaron Madness” in which users make macarons for customers in a specified amount of time.
 Free apps such as these keep brand awareness high and serve as a reminder that these businesses are tech-savvy and fun.